David P. Webster

-David Pirie Webster, OBE (Born: September 18, 1928) is a Scottish author, historian, and sports promoter currently living in Glasgow who received an OBE for his services to sport.
-David has also been the organizer of the Highland Games in Largs for over 50 years.
+David Pirie Webster, OBE (18 September 1928 – 18 October 2023) was a Scottish author, historian, and sports promoter living in Glasgow.
+Webster was the organiser of the Highland Games around the world for over 50 years.

 Life and career

-David Webster was born in 1928.
+David Pirie Webster was born on 18 September 1928.
 He completed a degree in physical education at Teachers Training College, in Aberdeen, and as a public school teacher before turning to community recreation and sports promotion work in Scotland.
-As an author, Webster has published hundreds of articles in a wide variety of academic and popular journals.
+As an author, Webster published hundreds of articles in a wide variety of academic and popular journals.

-Webster is currently the Scottish Weightlifting Chairman and served as the Scottish weightlifting national coach, as well as referee, and competitor in that sport.
-He attended the 1960, 1968, and 1972 Olympics as part of the Scottish delegation and worked at the World & European Championships in 1961, 62, 63, 64, 65, and 66 as either a technical official, referee, or coach.
+Webster was the Chairman of Scottish Weightlifting, and served as the Scottish weightlifting national coach, as well as referee, and competitor in that sport.
+He attended the 1960, 1968, and 1972 Olympics as part of the Scottish delegation and worked at the World & European Championships every year from 1961 to 1966 as either a technical official, referee, or coach.
 Webster was coach of the British team at the Commonwealth Weightlifting Championships in Malta in 1983, and he also served for many years as Scottish National Weightlifting Coach.
 Webster also competed in weightlifting and in the sport of powerlifting.
-Webster has also been an official in bodybuilding, and was a founding member of the National Amateur Bodybuilding Association (NABBA).
+Webster was also an official in bodybuilding, and was a founding member of the National Amateur Bodybuilding Association (NABBA).

+In the 1995 Birthday Honours, Webster was appointed an Officer of the Order of the British Empire (OBE) for services to sport.

+David P. Webster died from complications of dementia on 18 October 2023, at the age of 95.